lsst-ts/ts_tcpip/doc/index.rst

   Note that you can only reliably detect a closed connection in the stream reader;
   writing to stream writer after the other end has diconnected does not raise an exception.
-  Also note that when a reader is closed, ``reader.at_eof()`` is not false right away, but it go false when you read data, or if you simply wait long enough.
+  Also note that when a reader is closed, ``reader.at_eof()`` is not false right away, but it does go to false if you read data, or if you simply wait long enough.

 * To read and write text data::